mayffi/Portfolio-website/README.md

-# Portfolio-website
+# Portfolio-website-practice
-About me.
-This website will have information about me,links to the projects I have worked on and my goals.
+I will later use this as a template to create my own portfolioo website, which will have information about me,links to the projects I have worked on and my goals.
-Still working on this.
 Going to add more information and javascript as I continue to learn more